moisedestin/finaljava/README.md

+Document explanation can be found in the project base directory.(documentExplanation.pdf)

 the system run on java 11 and the code was written with the idea intellij from jetbrains.

 it would be preferable to simply download intellij and run the project.